inconsistent-dg/AC-Modding/ACNH/NHSE.md

 Clicking on `Edit Map...` and then `Edit Bulletin Board` will allow you to edit your Bulletin Board.
 The bulletin board is one of the best ways to keep up with events happening on your island, or it can be abused to make villagers say things that were never meant to be said or drawn.

-There's 2 bulletin board posts, a drawn one and a text one (or both).
+There are 2 bulletin board posts, a drawn one and a text one (or both).
 You can painstakingly ***try*** to make a drawn post in NHSE, or watch a [video by Klutch, explaining how to use Pixel Press](https://www.youtube.com/watch?v=EI1d-wky0TQ).
 Pixel Press is an app that will draw any image you give it, on your own island or someone elses.
 Check it out!
 It was made by my buddy Katsching.

 <p>
 <img align="right" src="../assets/images/NH/NHSE_EMap-BulletinBoard.png" height="335">
 </p>

 Editing the text is very simple though.
 In the Bulletin Board editor, under Stock -> Buffer, you will be able to see all of your *current* bulletin board messages (it's not possible to create new ones unless in game).
-You can edit the date of the posts by simply editing the array, or edit the body text by opening the dropdown box next to the post, and editing the Body.
+You can edit the date of the posts by editing the array, or edit the body text by opening the dropdown box next to the post and editing the Body.
 You can write basically anything here, and I'm pretty sure you can go past the limit in the base game (though i haven't tested this).

 <p align="center">
 You can see the example posted below.